irshadbhat/litcm/README.rst

 Language Identification and Transliteration system for Indian Languages in Roman script, code mixed with English.

-The tool is meant for English and seven Indian languages viz.
-Hindi, Bengali, Kanadda, Tamil, Malayalam, Telegu and Gujrati, code mixed with each other.
+The tool is meant for English code-mixed with any of seven Indian languages viz.
+Hindi, Bengali, Kanadda, Tamil, Malayalam, Telegu and Gujrati.

 Input file can have words in any of the above mentioned languages in Roman script.

-It is not necessary to mention the languages mixed in the data file but if there is some prior knowledge aboubt the languages mixed in the data file, it is better to pass the language codes using language argument to the script as shown in the usage section.
-Note that if the language argument is not used then by default the script will consider all the languages and predict words accordingly.

 References
 ==========